V4Fire/Client/src/components/global/g-icon/README.md

     gIcon()
 ```

-Also, you can enable `globalIconHelpers` into your root component styles.
+Also, you can enable `globalIconHelpers` in the styles of the root component.

 ```stylus
 @import "components/super/i-static-page/i-static-page.styl"